 Download Now

-In-circuit testing
+2. In-circuit testing

 The in-circuit test is also known as the bed of nails testing method.
 This process incorporates some pre-mounted, electrical probes aligned under the board through the preset access points.
 The accurate, and stable electrical connection between the probes and the PCB can be established in this way.
-The testing probes can cause to flow current on the pre-determines design test points.
+The testing probes can cause to flow current on the pre-determined design test points.

 ICT can check for shorts or open circuits, solder mask shortcomings, misplacement or absence of components, etc. This method comprises testing fixtures to hold the board with the probes correctly, and test jigs to check multiple components on a board simultaneously.
 This test method saves time.